 Outside COVInsAG, it was added to Section 19 of the Insolvency Code that the forecast period for the over-indebtedness test should be twelve months.
 This legal clarification makes the preparation of a going concern forecast somewhat easier, because only a planning "at sight" has to be prepared and the uncertainties that become greater with a longer planning horizon can be ignored.
 In this context, the deadline for filing for insolvency pursuant to Section 15a InsO in the event of over-indebtedness has also been extended to a maximum of six weeks after the occurrence of over-indebtedness.
 (In the case of insolvency, the deadline remains a maximum of three weeks).

 As part of the German Bundestag's legislative resolution of 17/12/2020 on the Act on the Further Development of Restructuring and Insolvency Law (SanInsFoG), a number of other legislative amendments were adopted.
 The most comprehensive is certainly the new Corporate Stabilization and Restructuring Framework Act (StaRUG).
 Although the underlying legislative project was accelerated enormously under the impact of the Corona crisis, it has general applicability.
 Due to its scope, complexity and the detailed issues still unresolved in the fast legislative process, practical implementation remains to be seen and is not likely to be without legal risks.

 Financial assistance to generate liquidity – Status as of 17/02/2021

 Subsidies from the federal and state governments:

-- Applications for both phases can still be made exclusively via tax consultants, auditors / sworn accountants and lawyers - here is a brief summary of the most important facts:
+- Applications for Phase II can still be made exclusively via tax consultants, auditors / sworn accountants and lawyers.

 - Self-employed persons in sideline employment